CLSherrod/clsherrod.github.io/_posts/2023-10-02-smart-notes.md

 Over time, a collection of smart notes evolves into a knowledge database, where individual notes compound and enrich one another, fostering creativity and enhancing one’s grasp on complex subjects.

-I call mine The Vault.
+I call mine the “Vault”.

 ## Why I Love Smart Notes
 I’ve had a number of friends and family ask that I write this because they have seen how much of an impact smart notes has had on me.
 After my 2019 gran mal seizure and having to relearn a lot of things I’ve learned how to take notes that helped me in learning and remembering things.